 If the parties can live with the solution they reach, that must be the right solution, whatever a judge or eminent counsel might think.

-Chris has often been asked to mediate a dispute because he is a Chartered Accountant and it concerns money; but it is surprising how often the parties just need someone to talk to without judgment, someone who understands their situation.
+Chris has often been asked to mediate a dispute because he is a Chartered Accountant and it concerns money; but it is surprising how often the parties just need someone to talk to without being judgemental, someone who just understands their situation.

 It depends.
 Consider this: